zwindler/demystifions-kubernetes/README.md

 ### Misc

 We need `cfssl` tool to generate certificates.
-Install it.
+Install it (see [github.com/cloudflare/cfssl](https://github.com/cloudflare/cfssl#installation)).

+To install cilium (CNI plugin), the easiest way is to use `helm` (see [helm.sh/docs](https://helm.sh/docs/intro/install/)).

 Optionally, to ease this tutorial, you should also have a mean to easily switch between terminals. `tmux` or `screen` are your friends.
-Here is a [tmux cheat sheet](https://tmuxcheatsheet.com/) ;-)
+Here is a [tmux cheat sheet](https://tmuxcheatsheet.com/) should you need it ;-).

 Optionally as well, `curl` is a nice addition to play with API server.